 We managed to bridge a structural communication gap between central and European organisations.
 The same solution provided Guided Self-OrganisationTM for the 30,000 European employees and essential structures for agility at enterprise level.

-Later, via the ‘Zorgdenkers Netwerk‘ (Dutch only) the same techniques enabled us to identify huge sources waiting to be used to make the Dutch health services system affordable in the years to come.
+Later, via the ‘Zorgdenkers Netwerk‘ the same techniques enabled us to identify huge sources waiting to be used to make the Dutch health services system affordable in the years to come.

 There was also a big surprise in my family.
 My son had daily emotional outbursts due to ADHD, and learning to read was a huge challenge because of his dyslexia.
 The results of standard treatments were insufficient.
 Yet, it was possible for me to find an existing unconventional therapy.
 His outbursts are down to one in ten years.
 After years of frustrating exercises to learn reading, he learned to read within six weeks.
 It turned out others had made similar experiences.
 Why it worked is explainable.
 One of the techniques applied is shown to us by our navigation systems when they recommend an alternative route to avoid a traffic jam (more about this in an upcoming post).